Dumb88/Dumb88/README.md

 - 👋 Hi, I’m @Dumb88
-- 👀 I’m interested in learning python and doing some collab to gain some experience in the field
-- 🌱 I’m currently learning python, arts
+- 👀 I’m interested in learning python and doing some collab to gain some experience in the field I’m currently learning python ritvizvaid@gmail,com
-- 💞️ I’m looking to collaborate on
-- 📫 How to reach me you can contact me by my e-mail  ritvizvaid@gmail,com

 <!---
 Dumb88/Dumb88 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.